h4ck3rk3y/h4ck3rk3y.github.io/_posts/2020-08-08-college-placements-india.md

 Network and network some more.
 The only reason I became aware about applying to Bloomberg in London because a classmate wanted some help planning his trip to London for the interview.
 He knew that I traveled a lot and that I was approachable.

 Don't seek validation from job interviews.
 Prepare and hope for the best.
 A lot of it is luck.

+External recruiters are good people!
+I am not sure how well this applies to University placements but I found my current job via an external recruiter.
+I knew about Palantir as a company but I didn't think they'd accept my resume.
+My recruiter referred me and made the process a lot smoother.
+They can introduce you to good opportunities that you didn't  know existed or could refer you to jobs that you know exist but aren't sure of applying directly to.

+The last paragraph brings me to another point.
+Apply everywhere.
+A lot of people try to tick a lot of boxes in job descriptions before applying.
+The truth is you don't have to.
+Don't apply for a `Director of Engineering` when only a new graduate but feel free applying to most junior/new graduate job posts.
+Job descriptions can be arbitrary, they might add words to create buzz.
+They might add words just to make their job post long enough.
+Now companies are realzing this problem of checking all boxes and mentioning this on their job post more and more, so I guess things are going in the right direction.